Kingoro Hashimoto: Coup attempts

 Hashimoto actively participated in the March incident of 1931.
 The Sakurakai (Cherry Blossom Society) was secretly formed by him and Captain Isamu Chō.
 It sought political reform with the elimination of party government by a coup d'état and the establishment of a new cabinet under the control of the military to stamp out Japan's allegedly-corrupt politics, economy, and thought.
 That literally meant a reversal of the Westernization of Japan.

-The attempt failed, but Hashimoto, along with Isamu Chō and Shūmei Ōkawa, organized a further coup, the Imperial Colors Incident, also known as the October Incident, with Sadao Araki.
+The attempt failed, but Hashimoto, along with Isamu Chō and Shūmei Ōkawa, organized a further coup, the Imperial Colors Incident, also known as the October Incident.
 All the conspirators were arrested and transferred to other posts.
 There were also suspicions of the instigation by Hashimoto and Araki in the final attempt, the Military Academy Incident.

 Radicalism

 Despite his failures, Hashimoto continued as an active radical thinker during World War II.
 He was involved in the Taisei Yokusankai (Imperial Rule Assistance Association).
 He proposed a nationalist one-party dictatorship.
 The militarists had strong industrial support but also “socialist-nationalist” sentiments on the part of radical officers like Hashimoto.
 Supporters of Fumimaro Konoe's "Right-Socialist" revolution (populist ideas, which were rooted in the poorest farmers, fishermen, and industrial workers) opposed the "right-wing" militarists represented by Senjuro Hayashi in the same "revolutionary grouping".
-Later receiving political patronage by Hiranuma Kiichirō, another right-wing politician with establishment links in the Japanese Navy links.

-Hashimoto was later elected to the Japanese House of Representatives and became vice-president of the Diet of Japan.
-Throughout the war, the Yokusan Sonendan (Imperial Rule Assistance Young Men's Corps), under his leadership, had the mission of guiding the nationalist and militarist indoctrination of the youth.

 He was involved in the Panay incident of December 12, 1937 in which unprovoked Japanese bombers attacked and sank the USS Panay (PR-5) on the Yangtze River in China.
 Hashimoto was the senior Japanese officer in the region, and a few days after the sinking, he was quoted in US newspapers as saying "I had orders to fire."
 Still, US-Japanese relations continued to sour in the aftermath of the incident, which would eventually lead to the Pacific War.

 Hashimoto greatly supported aggressive policies during the Second Sino-Japanese War and the Tripartite Pact with Nazi Germany and Fascist Italy in 1940, along with the other military extremists of the Imperial Japanese Army.

+Hashimoto was elected to the House of Representatives in 1942 and became a member of the Imperial Rule Assistance Political Association.
+He also served as deputy commander of the Yokusan Sonendan from August 1944 to February 1945.